anishjv/cell-AAP/README.md

 | **Dropping M-phase**       | Confidence $\Downarrow$ <br> Number of Cells $\Uparrow$ | Confidence $\Downarrow$ <br> Number of cells $\Downarrow$ |
 | **Missclasifying M-phase** | Confidence $\Uparrow$ <br> Number of Cells $\Uparrow$   | Confidence $\Uparrow$ <br> Number of Cells $\Downarrow$   |

+# Intepreting Results

+Once inference is complete the following colors indicate class prediction
+- Red: Non-mitotic
+- Blue: Mitotic
+- Purple: Interclass double prediction

+Note: Interclass double predictions are often early prophase cells that the network is not "confident" in, to mitigate such predictions increase the minimum confidence threshold.
+This will typically result in most double predictions regressing to the Non-mitotic class.